harness/developer-hub/tutorials/secure-supply-chain/generate-sbom.md

 4. For **Container Registry**, select the [Docker Registry connector](/docs/platform/Connectors/Cloud-providers/ref-cloud-providers/docker-registry-connector-settings-reference) that is configured for the Docker-compliant container registry where your artifact is stored, such as Docker Hub, Amazon ECR, or GCR.

    If you're using Docker-compliant ECR or GCR repositories, you must configure your Docker Registry connector as a valid [artifact source](/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources).
-      * For ECR, refer to [Use Docker Registry for ECR](/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources#amazon-elastic-container-registry-ecr).
+      * For ECR, go to [Use Docker Registry for ECR](/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources#amazon-elastic-container-registry-ecr).
-      * For GCR, refer to [Use Docker Registry for GCR](/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources#google-container-registry-gcr).
+      * For GCR, go to [Use Docker Registry for GCR](/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources#google-container-registry-gcr).

 5. For **Image**, enter the repo path (in your container registry) and tag for the relevant image, such as `my-docker-repo/my-artifact:latest`.

-   For Docker-compliant ECR or GRC repositories, provide the full URI for the image, such as `1234567890.dkr.ecr.REGION.amazonaws.com/IMAGE_NAME:TAG`
+   For Docker-compliant ECR or GRC repositories, provide the full URI for the image, such as `1234567890.dkr.ecr.REGION.amazonaws.com/IMAGE_NAME:TAG`.

 6. For **Public Key**, select the [Harness file secret](/docs/platform/secrets/add-file-secrets) containing the public key to use to verify the authenticity of the attestation.
 7. For **File Path**, provide the path to your [SSCA policy file](#create-policies).